 The length of time required for the placement of your dental implant varies depending on the patient.
 Once Dr. Gonzalez places the titanium implant base by screwing it down into your jawbone, it takes time for your jawbone to grow around the implant and make it a part of your jaw.
 The bone growth rate can span from 3 months up to 6 months, depending on the patient.
 Over the process, Dr. Gonzalez will monitor your bone growth to see when he can add the post to the implant base.
 After he does that, there are another 4-6 weeks to allow your gum tissue to heal and grow around the implant post.

-As for recovery, there is some recovery when you first get the implant base placed, as Dr. Gonzalez has to make a small incision in your gums to access the jawbone.
+There is some recovery time involved when you first get the implant base placed at our Santa Rosa dental office, as Dr. Gonzalez has to make a small incision in your gums to access the jawbone.
 You’ll eat a soft diet for 7 days or so to let the incision heal.
 There is also a short period when he places the post on the implant base.

 No. You can eat whatever you like.
 That’s one of the great things about implants.
 Because they are anchored into your jaw, just as a natural tooth is, you can eat anything.
 It is possible to potentially break your artificial tooth, but this is pretty rare.